kacimcafee/the-loft/README.md

     [ ] Make responsive for phones / other devices

     [ ] Site photographer / logo creater / typefaces if necessary

+# Nice to Have:
+    [ ] Determine typography for each page -- import custom fonts

+# Need from Owners:
+    [ ] photos for catering
+    [ ] photos from previous location
+    [ ] menu items